Rosemead/Lakewood Boulevard

 A 16.5-mile, north-south multimodal corridor that integrates active transportation (ATP) facilities, bus rapid transit (BRT), and transit-oriented development (TOD).

-Through the Rosemead – Lakewood (RoseWood) Complete Corridor Vision Plan, the City of Pico Rivera is collaborating with the cities of Downey, Paramount, Lakewood, and Long Beach, to build synergy and streamline transit services while contributing to improved regional mobility, and safety for vulnerable road users, and stimulating transit-oriented community and economic development.
+Through the Rosemead – Lakewood (RoseWood) Complete Corridor Vision Plan, the City of Pico Rivera is collaborating with the cities of Downey, Paramount, Lakewood, and Long Beach to build synergy and streamline transit services while contributing to improved regional mobility, safety for vulnerable road users, and stimulating transit-oriented community and economic development.

 Project Area Map